 Complementary and Alternative Therapies

-A comprehensive treatment plan for leukemia may include a range of complementary and alternative therapies.
-Individuals should educate themselves and keep all medical providers fully informed regarding any and all therapies they are using, both prescribed drugs and dietary supplements.
+A comprehensive treatment plan for leukemia may include a range of complementary and alternative therapies (CAM).
+Individuals should educate themselves and keep all medical providers fully informed regarding any and all CAM therapies they are using, both prescribed drugs and dietary supplements.
 While supplements and herbal therapies may be an important component of a comprehensive cancer care program, some supplements and herbs may interfere with conventional cancer care, and new research about these interactions is emerging every day.
 Work with a knowledgeable physician and inform all of your health care providers about any herbs and supplements you are using or considering using.

 Nutrition and Supplements

 Following these nutritional tips may help reduce symptoms: